strategio-tech/fp-sim5-madly-devops/README.md

 Multiple timers can be added at once and timers can be deleted whenever.
 Default background color is a shade of white.

-App has been built with the MERN stack.

 ### React
 React has been used for the frontend, with the use of react hooks to update the countdown timer and background colors, as well as display all countdown timers dynamically on the screen.